cozy/cozy-apps-registry/README.md

 To add a new application, you have to do a `POST` request which all the informations needed to the route `registryAddress/registry/:appSlug` with `registryAddress` your registry address (for example here `http://localhost:8081`), `:appName` your application slug (here `drive`).

-Let's add the version 1.0.0 of the Drive application as example:
+Let's add the version 1.0.1 of the Collect application as example:

 ```shell
 # {{EDITOR_TOKEN}} -> your generated editor access token